C-Achard/Pipeline-mesoSPIM/Pipeline/docs/datajoint_tables.md

 ### Analysis

-This table, inheriting *Inference*, automatically stores different statistical data from the stats.csv file from *Inference*.
+This table, inheriting *Segmentation*, automatically stores different statistical data from the stats.csv file from *Segmentation*.

 An *Analysis* table stores:
 - The number of cells segmented in the continuous region